kean/Nuke/README.md

 }
 ```

 By default, the pipeline stores only the original image data.
-To store the processed images set `isDataCachingForProcessedImagesEnabled` to `true` and consider disabling `isDataCachingForOriginalImageDataEnabled`.
-Every intermediate processed image will be stored in disk data cache.
+To store the processed images enable `isDataCachingForProcessedImagesEnabled` and consider disabling `isDataCachingForOriginalImageDataEnabled`.
+Every intermediate processed image will be stored in cache.
 To avoid storing unwanted images, compose the processors into one, `ImageProcessor.Composition` is an easy way to do so.

 <br/>